 An addiction is anything upon which you have a psychological or emotional dependency.
 We can be addicted to drugs (heroin, cocaine, fentanyl), shopping, exercise, sex, tobacco, Facebook, and even, as illustrated in this LP video, money.

-You can break physical addiction, but unless you commit to healing trauma, unless you change your environment and relationships so these stop delivering you pain, unless you get to the root of the pain and deal with the emotional and psychological issues, there is always a danger than an addiction will return.
+You can break free from your addictions.
+Your first step is to change your environments, to establish Right Environment as we say in the LP Workbooks.
+This is important.
+Unless you change your environment and relationships so these stop delivering you pain, you will have a hard time breaking free, and there will always be a danger than an addiction will return, or just be traded for something else.
 You may give up smoking only to become addicted to Facebook/Instagram/Twitter.
 You may give up Facebook only to become addicted to something else.

-If you are serious about moving forward and connecting, you must eliminate addiction.
-In order to eliminate addictions, recognize your addictions and follow them back to their source.
-Explore, with a therapist if you need, the pain and suffering into which they are rooted.
+Your second step to breaking free of addictions is to follow them back to their source.
+Explore, with a therapist if you need, the pain, suffering, and ideology into which they are rooted.
 When you have located the sources (toxic parents, violent childhoods, neglect, and other aspects of our Toxic Socialization practices), then, resolve that pain and suffering.
 Continue to work on your environment to reduce toxicity so you can deal with and resolve, break (or place strict emotional/psychological boundaries around) any relationships that cause you pain and anguish, and process whatever negative emotions remain.
 It does take work, and it will take time, but it does have to be done.

 Note, being addiction free doesn’t necessarily mean giving things up, it just means breaking the addiction.
-You might be addicted to shopping, for example, but when you break this addiction, you will still shop, you will just be in control.
+You might be addicted to shopping, for example; however, when you break this addiction, you will still shop, you will just be in control.
 The same thing goes for some of the other addictions people have, like alcohol.
 As long as you are in control, occasional use is fine.
-If you can’t gain control however, or if the substance is simply too dangerous (e.g. opioids like Fentanyl), total abstinence may be the only option.
+If you can’t gain control, however, or if the substance is simply too dangerous (e.g. opioids like Fentanyl), total abstinence may be the only option.

 L = Lies